wp-plugins/simple-popup-plugin/readme.txt

 Tags: popup,simple,tools,music,bands,musicians,pop-up,pop up,window,widget
 Requires at least: 2.8
 Tested up to: 3.2.1
-Stable tag: 3.3
+Stable tag: 4.0

 This plugin makes it easy to create a simple, modifiable popup window.
 == Description ==

 The function of this plugin is to easily create links to simple popup windows.
-Version 3.2 now supports multiple popup links on posts/pages/widgets and window positioning/centering options.
+It supports multiple popup links on posts/pages/widgets and window positioning/centering options.

+NEW to 4.0 - You can now adjust the dimensions of each individual popup using the new shortcode attributes like so:
+[popup url="http://www.popupurl.com" width="400" height="600"]

 == Installation ==